 Dharmaraja said, “This boy of exceptional intelligence was destined to do great things.
 Indeed, it was beyond my power to capture him.
 For, he could only die when none other than Brahma, Vishnu, Shiva, along with his teacher and the student himself, in flesh and bones, would all come together and visit me in my abode!
 It was impossible had you not looked into his chart.”

-Calculative or computational astrology is a branch of astronomy and is primarily concerned with the movement of planets and stars.
+Calculative or computational astrology is a branch of astronomy and is primarily concerned with the movement of the planets and stars.
 Predictive astrology is about the impact of such movements on you as an individual.
-There are no “upayas” or remedies.
-There is nothing called if you do this or that then you could avoid such and such incident.
+There are no ‘upayas’ or remedies.
+There is no such thing as ‘you do this or that then you could avoid such and such incident’.
 (I say this based on two things.
 One, there’s not a classical text on astrology that I haven’t read.
 And, two, for many years, I professionally practiced astrology.)

 And, let me tell you my simple principle.
 If anyone ever creates fear in you, be that person an expert astrologer, a religious authority, a preacher or swami etc., it’s a good time to abandon him or her.
 It is so easy to bank on fears.
 For your own good, if you wish to lead a life of freedom, don’t give anyone the right to instill fear in you.
 In any which way.

-If you have read my memoir then you would know what I really think about astrology.
+If you have read my memoir, then you would know what I really think about astrology.
 Let me sum it up for you, nevertheless: I never consulted astrology before taking any major or minor decisions in my life.
 Whether that was starting or naming a business, buying a house or moving to a new country, investing in a company or embarking on a new journey.
 I just did what suited my schedule.
 I only consult the lunar calendar for some of my spiritual practices to honor certain traditions.

 If astrology could solve your problems, why would an astrologer’s life have any problems at all?
 Why would they fall ill or have wayward children?
-Why would they struggle financially or go through divorces?
+Why would they struggle financially or go through divorce?
 Something for you to think about.

 Have faith in yourself, in your God.
 Do the right thing, make the right choices, be compassionate and don’t give up.
 You won’t have to worry about astrology then.
-Instead, you’ll carve your way through adversities and obstacles like a river moves through earth and stones.
+Instead, you’ll carve your way through adversity and obstacles like a river moves through earth and stones.